holstt/google-drive-discordbot/README.md

 ### Sheets - Attendance registration

 Registrering attendance requires that:
-- THe Google Sheets API is enabled for your GCP service account.
+- The Google Sheets API is enabled for your GCP service account.
 - An url to a spreadsheet where the GCP account has _editor_ access.
 As such, you have to ensure that the spreadsheet is shared with the email of the account.
 - The sheet complies with certain rules in order for the GoogleDriveService to insert/register the attendance correctly in the sheet.
 It is possible to have a compliant sheet created for you from a template, by simply providing an id on a completely empty sheet at the first attendance request.
 Then the service will create an attendance sheet and register the attendance. attendance ready-made